aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/convert-specific-slide-to-pdf-format/_index.md

 ### 4. Are there any licensing requirements for using Aspose.Slides for .NET?

 Yes, Aspose.Slides for .NET requires a valid license for commercial use.
-You can obtain a license from the official Aspose website.
+You can obtain a license from the Aspose website.

 ### 5. Where can I find more resources and support for Aspose.Slides for .NET?